 Suzy McCalley earned her certification as a 500 E-RYT yoga instructor at the Asheville Yoga Center.
 She is the founder and owner of The Breathing Room.
 Suzy is a wellness coach, certified yoga and reiki practitioner, singer, actor, writer, speaker and entrepreneur.
-She was born and raised in Brazil by professional musicians and community-based entrepreneurs.
+She was born and raised in Brazil by professional musicians and community-based creatives.
 Her passion is educating on issues related to small business, personal enlightenment, stress, life balance, and self-care.

-Suzy has been passionate about practicing and teaching yoga for more than 12 years.
-Her unique journey brought her from Rio de Janeiro, Brazil to Austin, Texas, then to Winston Salem where she has lived for the past 8 years with her sweet son Henry.
+Suzy has been committed to practicing and teaching yoga for more than 15 years.
+Her unique journey brought her from Rio de Janeiro, Brazil to Austin, Texas, then to Winston Salem, where she has lived for the past 13 years with her sweet son Henry.
 A highly creative artist, Suzy sings, acts, writes, dances, plays the violin and teaches on all of these subjects.
 Suzy incorporates a range of holistic practices into her work, including many styles of yoga (influenced by everything from kundalini to yin and ashtanga), meditation practices, breathing techniques and tai chi techniques.
 She is also a Reiki Master Teacher and a certified EFT (Emotional Freedom Tapping) Practitioner.
 Suzy capped off her artistic talents and drive to be a leader in holistic wellness by earning her Master of Fine Arts degree from Goddard College in 2020.

 Louie was First introduced to Asian philosophies and training at the age of 12 with the practice of Shaolin Kung Fu.
 Adding to that practice Tai Chi and the understanding of the body’s energies, meditation and devotional practices until his later twenties.
 Louis also studied various religions and theologies throughout his years.
 In his later 30s suffering a devastating back injury that left him jobless for 3 years and laying on his back he found the practice of classical Indian music which led him in-turn to the practice of yoga.
 After Louis found greater health, flexibility, and overall well-being through his practice of yoga, he decided to share his practice with the community and whomever wants to learn more.
 Since becoming a yoga teacher he is also became a Reiki practitioner and an ordained minister to further his practice and cause.